Naman1997/simple-fcos-cluster/Wireguard_Setup.md

 This step is only needed if you don't own a domain already.
 Create an account on [DuckDNS](https://www.duckdns.org/).
 After logging in, you'll see your token and your list of subdomains.
-Create a new subdomain and keep it's value handy for the following command.
+Create a new subdomain and keep its value handy for the following command.

 ```
 mkdir duckdns